raganwald/javascript-allonge-six/manuscript/markdown/Functions/little.md

 Yes we can!
 Functions can return the value of evaluating another function.

 When dealing with expressions that have a lot of the same characters (like parentheses), you may find it helpful to format the code to make things stand out.
-So we cn also write:
+So we can also write:

     (() =>